-Guest blog by Wendy Sadd, M.A, Manager of Educational Partnerships, Collaborative Classroom
+Guest blog by Wendy Said, M.A., Former Manager of Educational Partnerships, Collaborative Classroom

 The children who walk through the doors of our schools are the future caretakers of our democracy.
 In order to be prepared for that role, they will need opportunities to develop the social and emotional skills CASEL identifies as self-awareness, self-management, social awareness, relationship awareness, and responsible decision-making.
 Children can develop these competencies in robust and varied ways that extend beyond the playground and lunchroom, allowing them practice employing these life skills across the school day.